SuadeLabs/fire/documentation/properties/type.md

 A **credit_card** is credit facility typically secured by a deposit account or equity in the borrower's property.

 ### charge_card
-A **charge_card** is a type of electronic payment card that charges no interest but requires the owner to pay the statement balance in full, usually monthly.
+A **charge_card** is a type of credit card that requires the owner to pay the statement balance in full, usually monthly.
+See common differences with a standard credit card [here](https://www.capitalone.com/learn-grow/money-management/charge-cards-credit-cards/)

 ### corporate_card
 **corporate_card** is an employer-sponsored credit card for use by a company’s employee.
 The employee is liable to repay the balance in full and the employer is not ultimately responsible for the repayment of credit losses.